azamorapl/am2r-rc/README.md

 This is a repository with reconstructed source code for AM2R.

-If you don't already know what AM2R is, there's nothing of value here for you.
+If you aren't already familiar with AM2R, this repository likely won't be of much value for you.

 ## Copyrighted materials